fdb/slarg-website/events/2022-10-13-the-politics-of-publishing.md

 We will do so with objects, in a movement going from micro to macro to other space-time dimensions, spliting between qualitative and quantitative, zooming in, getting closer, situating precisely (yet momentarily), but also zooming out and undertsanding structural dimensions.

 From (micro-)typography to editorial structures.
-From gossips to public speech.
+From gossip to public speeches.
 From ghostwriting to collective pamphlets.

 With our glossy researchers gloves.